 Collector

 Moderately doped crystal thickest in size.
-Collect/removes majority charge carriers coming from the emitter.
+Collect/remove majority charge carriers coming from the emitter.

 Photoconductivity